-David S. Jonas brings to FH+H his extensive experience in national security issues and is recognized as one of a handful of experts worldwide in nuclear nonproliferation law.
-He is an accomplished senior executive with diverse legal, business, government relations, strategic planning, and leadership/management experience.
-Mr. Jonas served as General Counsel of two federal agencies following his distinguished Marine Corps service that included arguing the case of Davis v.
+Mr. Jonas has extensive experience in national security issues and is recognized as one of a handful of experts worldwide in nuclear nonproliferation law.
+He is an accomplished senior executive with diverse legal, business, government relations, strategic planning, and leadership experience.
+He served as General Counsel of two federal agencies following his distinguished Marine Corps service that included arguing the case of Davis v.
 United States, 512 U.S. 452

 Mr. Jonas is a frequent speaker and prolific author on nuclear nonproliferation matters and was a lead negotiator on the U.S. – India Civil Nuclear Agreement.